 You’ve become a Thai Massage teacher and now you want to set up a Thai Massage Beginner Course.
 So, how long should a foundation training take?
 What techniques should you share in the training?
 What study materials to use?

-Well, luckily you had of course extensive Thai Massage training yourself, so typically you would take your own trainings as a template.
+Well, you had an extensive Thai Massage training yourself, so typically you would take your own trainings as a template.
 If you have become an affiliated teacher, things will be quite easy: you will use the style, study curriculum and materials of the school you’re affiliated with.

 In the latter case, it means that teaching methods, techniques and course duration are all preset.
 In fact, you will have no choice if you run a real affiliation or branch, because your training courses need to be more or less exactly the same as the “headquarters.”